wwu-webtech/ashlar/source/_docs/patterns/06-helpers/helpers.md

 * vertical-space--7x
 * vertical-space--8x

+Lists can also be given breathing room by adding the "spaced" class to the ul element

+`<ul class="spaced">`

 ## Text
 Classes to alter the font or styling of text.
 Be conscious of potential accessibility issues when using these classes: for example, do not use italic on large bodies of text as it negatively affects readability.